Cray-HPE/docs-csm/operations/configuration_management/Configure_HSN_NIC_Bonding.md

 ## Prerequisites

-The following steps should have occurred before configuring a bonded interface on a NCN worker node.
+The following steps should have occurred before configuring a bonded interface on an NCN worker node.

-* The Slingshot Fabric Manager is installed and configured.
+* Slingshot Fabric Manager is installed and configured.
-* The Slingshot Host Software is installed and an image containing it has been deployed to the NCN worker nodes.
+* Slingshot Host Software is installed and an image containing it has been deployed to the NCN worker nodes.
-* The User Services Software is installed and an image containing it has been deployed to the NCN worker nodes.
+* User Services Software is installed and an image containing it has been deployed to the NCN worker nodes.
 * Link Aggregation Groups (LAG) have been created using the Slingshot Fabric Manager.
     * An IP address and netmask have been provided by the fabric administrator.
     * The bonding mode used for the LAG has been provided by the fabric administrator.